AndreaAI/Deep-Learning-Models-for-text-comprehension/README.tex.md

 ### Long Short term Memory Networks (LSTM)

-LSTM are recurrent neural networks whose neurons in the hidden layer are replaced my memory cells.
-These cells have a 'gates system' that decides what information should be stores in the memory, what information should be forgotten and what should be tranferred to the rest of the layers.
-Typically, the activation functions considered in this kind of networks are the sigmoid funcion and the hyperbolic tangent.
+LSTM are recurrent neural networks whose neurons in the hidden layer are replaced by memory cells.
+These cells have a 'gates system' that decides what information should be stored in the memory, what information should be forgotten and what should be transferred to the rest of the layers.
+Typically, the activation functions considered in this kind of networks are the sigmoid function and the hyperbolic tangent.
 The structure of LSTM hidden layers can be represented, for a time instant $t$, as follows:

 \begin{table}[htbp]
 	\begin{center}